skrey/yellow-extensions/language/README.md

 ## How to add a language?

 Download a [language file](https://github.com/datenstrom/yellow-plugins/tree/master/language) and copy it into your `system/plugins` folder.
 To change the language of your website, open file `system/config/config.ini` and change the `Language` setting.
 A different language can be defined in the settings at the top of each page, for example `Language: en`.
-[Learn more](https://developers.datenstrom.se/help/language-configuration).
+[Learn more](https://developers.datenstrom.se/help/adjusting-system#system-settings).

-## How to configure a language?
+## How to configure text settings?

 The text settings can be configured in file `system/config/text.ini`.
 For example text that is displayed on your website and the date format.
 The default text is defined in the corresponding language file.
 This text can be customised in the text settings.
 [Learn more](https://developers.datenstrom.se/help/adjusting-system#text-settings).